samirm00/javaScript-drum-kit/project-planning/backlog.md

 ## Must-Haves

-> User story1 :
+> The drum-kit interface :

 - As a user I want to open the `javaScript-drum-kit` so I can press keys and listen to the keys sound.
-- When I open the web page `javaScript-drum-kit` I see 9 grey blackish square each one contains a letter and a word,
+- When I open the web page `javaScript-drum-kit` I see 9 grey blackish square buttons, each one contains a letter and a word,

 - first one contain the letter 'A' and the word 'CLAB'
 - second one contain the letter 'S' and the word 'HIHAT'